-If all you want is a fret number for your notes (Tablature mode off), you can use the Set Note Info dialog on regular notes.
+If all you want is a fret number for your notes, you can use the Set Note Info dialog on regular notes.

 - 1. Double click on the head of a note.
 The Set Note Info dialog appears. - 2.
 Activate the Tablature option and set a fret number in the value field just beside this.